Kristina01111000/Drws_site/README.md

 - plan is to send out emails starting on week of jan 2nd
 - need to make email for his current patients, and get the list
 - he needs to edit the email chain emails
-- he is going to make a new video for the emails about 30 day challenge
+- he is going to make a new video eventually for the emails about 30 day challenge

 - make another page for reviews?
 - add a page for reviews, just dont link to it anywhere
 - go over quiz questions
-- see if he has looked at the emails tomorrow